 On a rolling hillside east of downtown, Topeka Cemetery is an outdoor museum of stunning monuments that help tell the stories of the more than 35,000 people in our care.

-Its location, on a rolling hillside just east of downtown Topeka, provides a picturesque setting and a lovely vantage point to view the capital’s skyline.
-We encourage you to visit, to take a stroll among monuments bearing names familiar to you from street signs and businesses, and to reflect on the beauty of this spot and the lives of those who came before you.
+We encourage you to visit, to take a stroll among the names familiar to you from street signs and businesses, and from family and friends, to reflect on the beauty of this spot and the lives of those who came before you.

 Finding your loved ones

 Topeka Cemetery has 80 acres that stretch from SE 10th Avenue to Interstate 70 and from Lafayette Street to California Avenue.
 Finding family members among the 35,000 souls who rest here can be a challenge.

 Whether on your first visit or your 10th, it can sometimes be difficult to get to the right spot.

 Enter Walk-to-Site.
 You can use your smart phone to guide you.
 Start by clicking on Search Records.
 Enter the name of the person you wish to find.
 On some phones, you may need to move the screen left to find the place to enter the last name.

 If the person you seek doesn’t come up first, hit the “Next” button.
 That will scroll through the names that are similar.

 If you get no results, try a different spelling or use just a first initial on the first name.